 Whether your audience is composed primarily of knowledgeable music lovers or occasional attendees, families with young children or long-time patrons, I write notes that speak to a broad range of concertgoers.
 I always consult with potential clients to determine their ensemble's particular audience demographics, and tailor my notes accordingly.
 Below are two examples of my work.
-The Symphonie fantastique notes feature a more conversational tone, while the Beethoven Symphony No. 5 notes demonstrate a more standard annotating style.
+The Symphonie fantastique notes feature a conversational tone, while the Beethoven Symphony No. 5 notes demonstrate a more standard annotating style.

 Symphonie fantastique (Episode in the Life of an Artist), Op.
 14